ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Vector-Multiplication.md

 Division is not left distributive: $$ \vc{c} \div (\vc{a}+\vc{b}) = (\vc{c} ÷ \vc{a}) + (\vc{c} ÷ \vc{b}) $$

 $$ \frac{\vc{c}}{\vc{a} + \vc{b}} \ne \frac{\vc{c}}{\vc{a}} + \frac{\vc{c}}{\vc{b}} $$

+**Real number multiplication is just a special case**

+It would be beautiful if ordinary real number multiplcation fell out of our new vector/vector product as a special case.

+**Closed under multiplication**

+Ideally, we hope that multiplying two vectors would result in another vector, just the same as happens when multiplying reals or complex numbers.

 # Scalar Multiplication